karthik-pj/careflow_setup/replit.md

 /cfs1/+/send, /cfs2/+/send
 ```

+## Processing Settings
+The system supports configurable position calculation settings in MQTT Configuration:
+- **Refresh Rate**: 0.5s, 1s, or 2s intervals for position calculation
+- **Signal Window**: How far back to look for RSSI signals (default 10s, max 30s)
+  - Longer window = more stable but less responsive
+  - Shorter window = more responsive but may miss intermittent signals
+- **RSSI Smoothing**: Weighted average of multiple readings from same gateway
+- **Position Smoothing**: Exponential smoothing to reduce jitter (alpha 0.1-1.0)

 ## Technical Notes
 - Database sessions use context managers to prevent connection leaks
 - Signal processor runs in background thread for continuous data ingestion